kos-lang/kos/doc/building.md

     sudo make install

-To specify a different installation directory than the default, especially when only installing for the current user, use the `DESTDIR` variable, like so:
+To specify a different installation directory than the default, especially when only installing for the current user, use the `destdir` variable, like so:

-    make install DESTDIR=../mydir
+    make install destdir=../mydir

 Both absolute and relative directories are supported.
 If directory names contain spaces, double quotes must be used and the spaces must be escaped with a backslash:

-    make install "DESTDIR=../my\ dir"
+    make install "destdir=../my\ dir"

-The Kos executable is installed in $DESTDIR/bin and Kos modules are installed in $DESTDIR/share/kos/modules.
+The Kos executable is installed in `$destdir/bin` and Kos modules are installed in `$destdir/share/kos/modules`.

 Finally, if Kos is installed in non-default directory, the PATH environment variable must be updated in shell startup scripts to point to the Kos